 The attorneys at Burr & Smith have experience protecting the rights of those who have faced gender discrimination.
 For example, Sam J. Smith has teamed with co-counsel to obtain class certification for more than 160,000 female current and former employees of Publix Super Markets suing for discrimination against female employees in various job benefits, including promotions, allocation of hours, job assignments, job advancement, pay, and employment opportunities.
 In 1997, the court approved Publix’s settlement of the case for $81.5 million in monetary relief and extensive injunctive relief.
-Currently, Burr & Smith with co-counsel represent approximately 44,000 women in a class action for gender discrimination for failure to fairly pay and promote female employees against one of the world’s largest jewelry chains, Sterling Jewelers Inc. Read about Jock v.
-Sterling Jewelers Inc. here.
+Currently, Burr & Smith with co-counsel represent thousands of women in a class action for gender discrimination for failure to fairly pay and promote female employees against one of the world’s largest jewelry chains, Sterling Jewelers Inc.

 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Before you decide, ask us to send you free written information about our qualifications and experience.
 We will also provide you on request with additional information on any other statements contained in this website.